How 54North Homes can help you

 • Provide additional security measures to your property if you need them, or if it is appropriate to do so.

-Police: In an emergency always dial 999 for immediate help, at other times dial 101 and ask for the crime desk
+Police: In an emergency always dial 999 for immediate help.
+For non-emergencies, call 101 and ask for the crime desk.

-Runn by the Refuge and Women’s Aid (24 hours a day, 365 days a year)
+Run by the Refuge and Women’s Aid (24 hours a day, 365 days a year).

 ChildLine: Freephone 0800 11 11 (the number doesn’t show up on phone bills).